StavrosGous/Optimized-Hash-Join-Pipeline/Report.md

 # Responsibilities

 ## Robinhood
-Both are responsible for the RobinHood hashmap.
-We wrote the initial form of the emplace function  together with liveshare on Stavros' laptop.
-Afterwards, Stavros made some changes to fix a problem we had with duplicate entries and also tweeked the find method.
+We are both responsible for the RobinHood hashmap and are familiar with the code.
+The initial form of the emplace function was written with liveshare on Stavros' laptop.

 ## Hopscotch
 Ioannis is responsible for the Hopscotch hashmap.
 He wrote emplace, find and end methods.